fragrussu/sardunet/tutorials/README.md

 * [`downsample_sardunet_v1.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/downsample_sardunet_v1.py) downsamples a qMRI scan keeping measurements selected by SARDU-Net.

-All tools listed above contain a detailed *help* manual, which you can print simply as `python </PATH/TO/SCRIPT> --help`.
+All tools listed above contain a detailed *help* manual, which you can print by simply typing in your terminal `python </PATH/TO/TOOL> --help`.
 Additionally, these simple tutorials show the tools in action:

 * [**Tutorial 1**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial1.md) shows how to extract voxels for SARDU-Net training.